hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

    - Why is the Public Regitry important?
    - What is the value of Terraform modules?
-   - The advantage of the Terraform Cloud Private Module Registry (PMR)
+   - The advantage of the HCP Terraform Private Registry

 2. Business Process Models

    - Trusted Orchestrator
    - VCS coordination
-   - Terraform Cloud
+   - HCP Terraform

 3. API-driven workflows